Schuman 2.0 Visual ID materials

 Tartu (Estonia) on 28-29 February 2020, in collaboration with the University of Tartu;

-Bilbao (Spain) on 13-14 March 2020, in collaboration with UEF Spain (Unión de Europeístas y Federalistas de España);
+Bilbao (Spain) on 6 March 2020, in collaboration with UEF Spain (Unión de Europeístas y Federalistas de España) and the University of Deusto;

 In each grassroots event, participants will be encouraged to form and share their perception on the initial aspirations of the European project as stated in the Schuman declaration, confront it with the view of participants from other EU countries and reflect on the best way to renew the EU’s mission in the framework of the current challenges facing the Europeans.